Marsden Building Society Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This system assists the way you can prove to lender panels that you are, and can remain fully compliant with their instructions, with automatic updates on Marsden Building Society’s changes.
-Notwithstanding that utilising the software is not a condition for acceptance on the Marsden Building Society panel, demonstrating you can remain up to date with Marsden Building Society’s Handbook requirements is an excellent support to your panel application and, more importantly, protect your panel status.
+This software assists the way you can demonstrate to lender panels that you are, and can stay fully compliant with their requirements, with notifications given on Marsden Building Society’s changes.
+Notwithstanding that using COMPLETIONmonitor is not a condition for acceptance on the Marsden Building Society panel, demonstrating you can stay up to date with Marsden Building Society’s Handbook requirements is a helpful support to your panel application and, more importantly, safeguard your firm’s panel status.

-COMPLETIONmonitor generates real-time alerts, automatically produces compliance and CQS reports, and will improve your firm's efficiency.
-It is also simply to use, cost-effective and, for many firms, leads to a PII saving.
+The system creates real-time alerts, automatically produces SRA and CQS reports, and will enhance your firm's efficiency.
+In addition it is user friendly, cost-effective and, for many firms, results in reduced PII premiums.

 Find a Law Firm approved by Marsden Building Society

-Lenders frequently change their requirements.
+Lenders often vary their requirements.
 The BSA instructions from Marsden Building Society are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, frequently:
+As with many clients, instructions can change - and they do change, over time:

 A Timeline of Policy Changes